dettonville/dettonville.org/content/documentation/ide-support.md

 ### Editing Support

-There is an IntelliJ plugin for MapStruct support, that you can find in the Jetbrains plugins repository [here](https://plugins.jetbrains.com/plugin/10036-dettonville-support).
+There is an IntelliJ plugin for Dettonville support, that you can find in the Jetbrains plugins repository [here](https://plugins.jetbrains.com/plugin/10036-dettonville-support).
 The plugin is open source and you can report bugs and feature requests [here](https://github.com/dettonville/dettonville-idea/issues) on GitHub.

 #### Completion for Properties and Enum Constants